-(If you do that, you should get a count in the tens of thousands of nanoseconds, depending on the speed of your machine.)
+(If you do that, you should get a count in the millions of nanoseconds, depending on the speed of your machine.)

 Next, we want to test accessing an element in the vector.
-However, if we simply have a single line that accesses a single element, that instruction would run so fast that clock\gettime would have difficulty measuring it.
+However, if we simply have a single line that accesses a single element, that instruction would run so fast that ${\tt clock_gettime}$ would have difficulty measuring it.
 Instead, we'll run a loop that runs 10000 times, each time through accessing the ith element.